Sam5440/Genshin_Impact_Teleport/Readme.md

 The "themes"  folder is akebi-ui background

-You need move it to the themes folder of AkebiGC .
+You need move it to the themes folder of Akebi-GC .

 ## [raw_data](https://github.com/Sam5440/Genshin_Impact_Teleport/tree/main/OtherFile/raw_data)